Register Today & Receive Free Shipping On All Orders Over $500

 15. How often should patients return for maintenance of their lip fillers?

-Patients should typically return for maintenance every 6 to 12 months, depending on the type of filler used and their individual metabolism.
+Typically every 6 to 12 months, depending on the filler used and individual metabolism.
 Regular follow-ups help maintain the desired appearance.

 16. What factors influence the longevity of lip fillers?